9 Most Common Early Warning Signs of Psychosis

 9. Sleep Pattern Changes

 Sleep disturbances are another early sign of psychosis.
-You might experience insomnia, where it’s difficult to fall asleep or stay asleep, or hypersomnia, where you sleep excessively.
-These changes in sleep patterns can exacerbate other symptoms, making it harder to cope with daily life.
+You might experience insomnia, where it is difficult to fall asleep or stay asleep, or hypersomnia, where you sleep excessively.
+These changes in sleep patterns can worsen other symptoms, making it harder to cope with daily life.

 Besides that, irregular sleep patterns can affect mood and energy levels, contributing to feelings of anxiety or depression.
 Establishing a regular sleep routine and seeking professional help can be beneficial in managing these sleep-related issues.